BahmanTahayori/nuts-ml/sphinx/source/tutorial/example.rst

   train_samples >> Take(3) >> PrintColType() >> Consume()

-which takes the first three samples and prints for each sample column the data type and content info
+which takes the first three samples and prints for each sample column the data type and content information

 .. code:: Python